Professor322/media-to-3d/README.md

 Note: training and validation was done locally on GTX1650TI which is not enough for this task.
 So, maybe with more compute you will be able to create more samples along the ray and train for much longer.
 This might help

-From [multinerf](https://github.com/google-research/multinerf) I took pycolmap, distorions, some render,ray utils and colmap script.
+From [multinerf](https://github.com/google-research/multinerf) I took pycolmap, distorions, some render,ray utils and colmap script. <br>
 From [this nerf implemenation](https://github.com/kwea123/nerf_pl) I borrowed modular design

 Sample video generations from Blender dataset: